fahmiaziz98/10-11-ml-model-serving/README.md

 }
 ```

+## Load Testing with Locust
+API load testing has been performed using Locust to evaluate the performance and scalability of the endpoints.
+For detailed instructions and results, please refer to the [Documentation](locust.md).

 ## Deploy API via HuggingFace Spaces (Recommended)
 For a step-by-step guide on deploying applications on HuggingFace Spaces, please visit [Deploy Applications on HuggingFace Spaces](https://huggingface.co/blog/HemanthSai7/deploy-applications-on-huggingface-spaces)